 Definition: When referring to a fishery, an underdeveloped or new fishery that is believed to have a significant potential for expansion in total harvest.Explanation: A resource (e.g., a species or even the whole fishery) is underexploited when it is harvested at a slower rate than is necessary for its recovery.
 An underexploited fishery is a new or underdeveloped fishery, whose production can be expanded.
-Source:Ocean Health Index: Stock Exploitation Status.
+Source:Ocean Health Index: Fisheries Status.

 An organism that transmits a pathogen from reservoir to host